In The News

 The cemetery is approximately 110ft by 100ft and surrounded by a short stone wall.
 The entrance is on the north wall.
 All visible graves are located in the east portion of the cemetery.
 There is a small collection of stones in both the northeast and southeast corners.
 The northeast corner includes Esther Williams, d.
 Aug 17, 1822.
 Daniel Gregory of the 7th Dutchess NY Militia (d.
 1817) and his wife, Elizabeth, and son, Lewis, are in the southeast corner.
 Between the two small groups of stones are approximately 60 fieldstone shards which are not identifiable.
 Some of these may have been moved here from cemeteries now submerged.

 The high-quality trapezoidal stone wall on three sides, compared with the typical farm wall on the east side, suggests that the pre-existing family cemetery may have been expanded by the 1906 reservoir construction project to accept additional unmarked graves.
-In all, there are about 57 markers, mostly fieldstones.
+In all, there are about 57 markers, all but 8 being fieldstones.

 || East side of the abandoned Horse Pound Road path, north of Stebbins Road path, on a City-owned peninsula in the Croton Falls Reservoir.
 Accessible only from West Shore Drive at Stebbins Road.
 City DEP issues hiking permits, but not normally applicable to this land.